 - Applicants must identify a research mentor with the skills, knowledge and resources to provide mentorship to the applicant in sleep and circadian research.

-- Individuals who have received an AASM Foundation SRA I or II as the PI are not eligible to apply for career development awards or junior faculty awards (except for the Bridge to Success award for mid-career/senior investigators).
+- Individuals who have received an AASM Foundation Strategic Research Award Category I or II as the principal investigator are not eligible to apply for career development awards (except for the Bridge to Success award for mid-career/senior investigators).

 - Individuals who have received independent research funding of more than $150,000 are not eligible to apply.
 This does not apply to post-doctoral/ fellowship level training grants primarily covering the applicant’s salary (e.g. NRSAs).

-- Individuals may apply for multiple AASM Foundation Career Development Awards (CDAs) but may only hold one active CDA at a time.
+- Individuals may apply for multiple AASM Foundation Career Development Awards (CDAs) but may only hold one active AASM Foundation CDA at a time.

-Note: Individuals who have a Career Development Award (CDA) are encouraged to apply for other AASM Awards; however, the investigator must demonstrate that there is no budgetary or scientific overlap between the projects.
+Note: Individuals who have an AASM Foundation CDA are encouraged to apply for other AASM Awards; however, the investigator must demonstrate that there is no budgetary or scientific overlap between the projects.

 Please note that the AASM Foundation will not fund ongoing projects that are currently funded by another awarding body, and the investigator or organization will be required to make a statement to this effect prior to execution of the contract.
 These awards are also not intended to supplement ongoing work, for example, for enrolling additional subjects into an ongoing trial.

 An award review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
 Factors that will be taken into consideration include:

 - Significance: Significance of planned research in addressing important questions related to sleep, sleep disorders or sleep health.